mindee/doctr/docs/source/models.rst

      - 87.15
      - 92.92
      - 12.8
-   * - master
+   * - crnn_mobilenet_v3_small
      - (32, 128, 3)
+     - 2.1M
      -
-     - 87.62
-     - 93.27
      -
+     -
+   * - crnn_mobilenet_v3_large
+     - (32, 128, 3)
+     - 4.5M
+     -
+     -
+     -
    * - sar_resnet31
      - (32, 128, 3)
-     - 53.1M
+     - 56.2M
      - **87.70**
      - **93.41**
      - 2.7
+   * - master
+     - (32, 128, 3)
+     - 67.7M
+     - 87.62
+     - 93.27
+     -

 All text recognition models above have been evaluated using both the training and evaluation sets of FUNSD and CORD (cf. :ref:`datasets`).
-Explanations about the metrics being used are available in :ref:`metrics`.
+Explanations about the metric being used (exact match) are available in :ref:`metrics`.

-All these recognition models are trained with our french vocab (cf. :ref:`vocabs`).
+While most of our recognition models were trained on our french vocab (cf. :ref:`vocabs`), you can easily access the vocab of any model as follows:

+    >>> from doctr.models import recognition_predictor
+    >>> predictor = recognition_predictor('crnn_vgg16_bn')
+    >>> print(predictor.model.cfg['vocab'])

 *Disclaimer: both FUNSD subsets combine have 30595 word-level crops which might not be representative enough of the model capabilities*

-FPS (Frames per second) is computed this way: we instantiate the model, we feed the model with 100 random tensors of shape [1, 32, 128, 3] as a warm-up.
-Then, we measure the average speed of the model on 1000 batches of 1 frame (random tensors of shape [1, 32, 128, 3]).
-We used a c5.x12large from AWS instances (CPU Xeon Platinum 8275L) to perform experiments.

-Pre-processing for recognition
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In DocTR, the pre-processing scheme for recognition is the following:

-1. resize each input image to the target size (bilinear interpolation by default) without deformation.
-2. pad the image to the target size (with zeros by default)
-3. batch images together
-4. normalize the batch using the training data statistics

-Recognition models
-^^^^^^^^^^^^^^^^^^
-Models expect a TensorFlow tensor as input and produces one in return.
-DocTR includes implementations and pretrained versions of the following models:

-.. autofunction:: doctr.models.recognition.crnn_vgg16_bn
-.. autofunction:: doctr.models.recognition.crnn_mobilenet_v3_large
-.. autofunction:: doctr.models.recognition.sar_resnet31
-.. autofunction:: doctr.models.recognition.master
+FPS (Frames per second) is computed after a warmup phase of 100 tensors (where the batch size is 1), by measuring the average number of processed tensors per second over 1000 samples.
+Those results were obtained on a `c5.x12large <https://aws.amazon.com/ec2/instance-types/c5/>`_ AWS instance (CPU Xeon Platinum 8275L).

 Recognition predictors
 ^^^^^^^^^^^^^^^^^^^^^^
-Combining the right components around a given architecture for easier usage.
+Wrapping your recognition model to make it easily useable with your favorite deep learning framework seamlessly.

 .. autofunction:: doctr.models.recognition.recognition_predictor

 End-to-End OCR
 --------------

-Predictors that localize and identify text elements in images
+The task consists of both localizing and transcribing textual elements in a given image.

+Available architectures
+^^^^^^^^^^^^^^^^^^^^^^^

+You can use any combination of detection and recognition models supporte by DocTR.

+For a comprehensive comparison, we have compiled a detailed benchmark on publicly available datasets:

 +----------------------------------------+--------------------------------------+--------------------------------------+
 |                                        |                  FUNSD               |                  CORD                |